sourcegraph/handbook/content/bizops/user_definitions.md

 | Created     | Users whose account was created this month                         | ✔️     | ✔️       |
 | Deleted     | Users whose account was deleted this month                         | ✔️     | ✔️       |

-There is also a special state, **activated**, which is permanent once triggered.
+There is also a special state, **activated**, which is permanent once triggered and can apply to any of the above states.

 ### What is a visitor?